softboydev/tram/readme.md

 Note off commands are sent automatically whenever you send a note on command.
 The note off command is sent right before the note on command.
 You can send additional note off commands manually, for example when you want a note to be held short then until the next note.

 You can find some default mappings in the `/defaults` folder of the git repo.

+With version 1.2 comes a new way of mapping characters.
+By opening the mapping editor from `Window>Mapping` you can now map characters using a graphic user interface.
+Mappings done from the terminal will still override these mapping.
+This behavior can be turned of in the `Preferences` window.

 ### Programming